A heuristic for boundedness of ranks of elliptic curves: Predictions for elliptic curves

 \subsection{Other families of elliptic curves}

-Instead of taking all elliptic curves over $\Q$, one could restrict to other families of elliptic curves, such as a family of quadratic twists, and prove analogues of Theorem~\ref{T:rank 21}.
-The predictions given by such an analogue are summarized in the following table; under ``rank bound'' is an integer such that our model predicts that the family contains only finitely many elliptic curves of strictly higher rank.
+Instead of taking all elliptic curves over $\Q$, one could restrict to other families of elliptic curves, such as a family of quadratic twists or a family with prescribed torsion subgroup, and prove analogues of Theorem~\ref{T:rank 21}.
+The predictions given by such an analogue are summarized in the following two tables; under ``rank bound'' is an integer such that our model predicts that the family contains only finitely many elliptic curves of strictly higher rank.

+First, we consider a family of twists.
 In some cases, these predictions are stronger than the predictions coming from variants of Granville's heuristic~\cite{Watkins-et-al2014}*{Section~11}.

+Next, we consider a family with prescribed torsion.
+Harron and Snowden \cite{HarronSnowden2017} prove that for each finite abelian group $T$ that arises, $\#\{E \in \EE_{\le H} : E(\Q)_{\tors} \isom T\} \asymp H^{1/d}$ for some $d \in \Q_{>0}$ depending on $T$.
+For such a family, our heuristic suggests that the expression $b_T \colonequals \limsup\,\{\rk E(\Q) : E(\Q)_{\tors} \isom T \}$ is bounded above by $1+\lfloor{24/d}\rfloor$.
+On the other hand, explicit families provide lower bounds on $b_T$ \cite{Dujellatorsgeneric}.
+These upper and lower bounds are given in the last two columns of the following table.
+Remarkably, for each $T$, the bounds are close and the conjectured upper bound is at least as large as the proven lower bound.